stefan-b-jakobsson/x16-smc-bootloader/README.md

 # Purpose

-A custom bootloader for the Commander X16 ATtiny861 based System Management Controller (SMC).
+This project provides a custom bootloader for the Commander X16's ATtiny861-based System Management Controller (SMC).

-The bootloader makes it possible to update the SMC firmware from the Commander X16 without an external programmer.
+The bootloader enables updating the SMC firmware directly from the Commander X16 without an external programmer.

 # How It Works

 ## Firmware Update Process

+### Starting the Update Process

+The firmware update process can be initiated in one of two ways:

-The update process is started either by requesting the firmware to call the bootloader's start update function or by holding down the Reset button while connecting the computer to power.
-The latter is called a recovery update.
-Read more about that below.
+1. Normal Update: By requesting the firmware to call the bootloader’s start update function (address 0x1e02).

+2. Recovery Update: By holding down the Reset button while powering on the computer.

-A firmware update program runs on the X16 and sends the new SMC firmware to the bootloader over I2C.
+A firmware update program running on the Commander X16 transmits the new SMC firmware to the bootloader via I2C.

-The bootloader is responsible for checking the integrity of the transmitted data and for writing it to the flash memory of the SMC.
+The bootloader checks the integrity of the data and writes it to the SMC's flash memory.

+### Transmission Details

 The transmission is divided into packets of nine bytes.
 A packet begins with eight firmware bytes.
-The last byte is a checksum, the 2's complement of the sum of the previous eight bytes in the packet.
+The last byte is a checksum.
 I2C command offset 0x80 is used to transmit each byte of a packet.

-A complete packet must committed using I2C command offset 0x81 before transmission of the next packet is started.
+A complete packet must be committed using I2C command offset 0x81 before transmission of the next packet is started.

 The update process continues by transmitting and committing packets until the whole